rickcox/ldBd/README.md

 The power resistors are connected to the board mounting holes via short soldered jumpers.
 The whole top and bottom surfaces are mostly big copper pours, so resistor heat is spread across the entire board.

-I haven't generated an official BOM, but the parts list is fairly obvious:
+I haven't generated an official BOM, but the parts list is fairly simple:
 - R1 is a 4 ohm, 50 watt power resistor
 - R2 is a 2 ohm, 50 watt power resistor
 - R3 is a 1 ohm, 50 watt power resistor